contextureai/contexture/docs/core-concepts/formats.md

 ### Content Format

-The content format is similar to the `cursor` format, but with strict size limitations. `windsurf` also supports a single-file mode, which combines all rules into one file.
+The content format is similar to the `cursor` format, but with a strict size limit per generated file. `windsurf` also supports a single-file mode that combines all rules, though the CLI currently defaults to multi-file output.

 ### Character Limits

--   **Per File**: 6,000 characters
+-   **Per File**: 12,000 characters (enforced by the build step)
--   **Total**: 12,000 characters across all rule files

-`contexture` automatically truncates rules that exceed these limits and warns the user.
+`contexture` fails the build when a Windsurf file would exceed the limit so you can trim the source rule or split it across additional files.

 ### Configuration